aminya/AcuteLyx/README.md

 # Installation

-Open terminal as Administrator and run the following command
+Open terminal as Administrator and run the following command.
+Then from the Lyx Toolbar select `Tools > Reconfigure`.
+When reconfiguration is done, hit OK, and restart Lyx.
 ```
 python ./installation.py
 ```